 Once you have your Ergogen .yaml file ready to go, you need some way to process it.
 Ergogen is a NodeJS based project, which means it's fairly straightforward to get it running locally on your machine.
 Once you have Node installed, you just need to run the Node Package Manger's install scrip on your local command line with npm i -g ergogen.
 After that point, you can parse your local Ergogen file with ergogen input.yaml -o output_folder.

 If you don't have Node installed or are generally weary of command lines, there's also a web-based version of Ergogen.
 This site lets you paste in an Ergogen config file and then download the generated outputs right from your browser.
-Ergogen community member Cache has done an excellent job of adding live previews to ergogen.cache.works, letting you quickly itterate through layouts during the early parts of your design process.
+Ergogen community member Cache and Ceoloide have done an excellent job of adding live previews to ergogen.ceoloide.com, letting you quickly itterate through layouts during the early parts of your design process.
 This site has been updated to Ergogen v4, so even longtime Ergogen enthusiasts are starting to make the pivot to the new syntax changes.

 The Anatomy of an Ergogen Config